rwhitworth/one-hour-projects/README.md

 * 2015-10-04 - Added tests for <a href="https://github.com/makamaka/Text-CSV/pull/28">Text::CSV</a> to cover the is_missing() function.
 The function does not currently work as designed but was unoticed due to a lack of tests.
 * 2015-10-04 - Added tests for <a href="https://github.com/libwww-perl/http-message/pull/26">HTTP::Message</a> to improve code coverage.
 Also resolves a bug with how data is encoded and helps catch errors.
 * 2015-12-21 - Updated <a href="https://github.com/kellabyte/pathfinder/pull/2">Pathfinder build process</a> for the Cygwin environment and verified tests on a new platform.
-* 2016-07-25 - Updated README.md for <a href="https://github.com/nemoNoboru/monkey_type/pull/1">monkey_type</a> Ruby gem to include better 'getting started' steps for new users
+* 2016-07-25 - Updated README.md for <a href="https://github.com/nemoNoboru/monkey_type/pull/1">monkey_type</a> Ruby gem to include better 'getting started' steps for new users.
+* 2016-08-05 - Fuzzed lz77 source code and found <a href="https://github.com/andyherbert/lz1/issues/1">10 unique inputs</a> that cause the decompression code to crash.

 # Future project ideas
 * php detect similar JPEG images